Will you perish in the frozen lands of monsters, magic, and terror?

 “Do you wish to escape?”

 More yells join the first.
-Their words gnashing at the echoes like rabid dogs.
-They wash over you and your skin prickles.
-Goose flesh rises and freezes.
+Their words gnashing at the echoes like rabid wolves.
+Their calls wash over you and your skin prickles.
+Goose flesh rises and stiffens.
 The hallway is freezing.

 “Do you want to escape?”